Ideas, insights and inspirations.

 • Create High-fidelity Content: The high-fidelity content (such as videos, infographics, interviews, posters, field guides, animations, slide shows and microsites) elevates a college’s brand reputation and dislodges competitors from search engines for tough-to-rank keywords.

-• “Bake” Keywords into Each Article: Use SEO best practices to “bake” the keywords into each article.
+• “Bake” Keywords into Each Piece of Content: Use SEO best practices to “bake” the keywords into each content artifact.

-• Foster Social Sharing: The more an article is shared on Facebook, Twitter, LinkedIn and other social channels, the more likely it will surface on page 1 of search engines.
+• Foster Social Sharing: The more a piece of content is shared on Facebook, Twitter, LinkedIn and other social channels, the more likely it will surface on page 1 of search engines.

 • Promote Content: Promote the high-fidelity content through your college’s earned, owned and paid media with the goal of reaching new prospect pools and encouraging peer-to-peer sharing.